sarahcalande/practice/README.md

   "id": 2
 }
 ```

-If your response contains an id but no content key, check to make sure you are sending a correctly formatted request body and headers.
+If your response contains an id but no content key, check to make sure you are sending a correctly formatted request body and headers and using the correct method.
+To test your code you should be able to refresh the page and see any comments you added.

 Since we are using optimistic rendering, you shouldn't have to do anything with the response.

-To test your code you should be able to refresh the page and see any comments you added.